 Pull the Rabbit from the Hat

-After you have made all of your desired changes to an image — or your PHP script has allowed your site visitor to do the same — you can display the finished image in your visitor's Web browser, as we have been doing above.
+After you have made all of your desired changes to an image — or your PHP script has allowed your site visitor to do the same — you can display the finished image in your visitor's Web browser, as I have been doing above.
 Or, you can save the new image back to disk.
 Modifying our previous sample script:

 <?php set_time_limit( 60 * 5 ); $resource = NewMagickWand(); MagickReadImage( $resource, 'image_1.jpg' ); MagickRotateImage( $resource, NewPixelWand( 'blue' ), 45 ); MagickWriteImage( $resource, 'new_image.jpg' ); ?>